Martchus/tageditor/README.md

       passed an object representing the current file as first argument.
 The file only modified if `main()` returns a truthy value or `undefined`; otherwise the file is skipped completely (and thus not modified at all, so values passed via `--values` are not applied).
+    - Checkout the file `testfiles/resize-covers.js` in this repository that scales all cover images in a file down to the specified maximum size.
+It can be invoked like this:
+      ```
+      tageditor set --pedantic debug --script testfiles/resize-covers.js --script-settings coverSize=512 coverFormat=JPEG` -f …
+      ```
-    - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art when according settings are passed (e.g.
+    - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art when according settings are passed.
+It can be invoked like this:
-      `--script-settings addCover=1 addLyrics=1`).
+      ```
+      tageditor set --pedantic debug --script testfiles/set-tags.js --script-settings addCover=1 addLyrics=1
+      ```
     - For debugging, the option `--pedantic debug` is very useful.
-You may also add `--script-settings dryRun=1` and check for that setting within the script as shown in `testfiles/set-tags.js`.
+You may also add `--script-settings dryRun=1` and check for that setting within the script as shown in `testfiles/resize-covers.js` and `testfiles/set-tags.js`.
-    - Common tag fields are exposed as object properties as shown in the mentioned example file `testfiles/set-tags.js`.
+    - Common tag fields are exposed as object properties as shown in the mentioned example files.
         - Only properties for fields that are supported by the tag are added to the "fields" object.
         - Adding properties of unsupported fields manually does not work; those will just be ignored.
         - The properties for fields that are absent in the tag have an empty array assigned.
 You may